jennifert/Slim-3-web-Service-with-Sample-TypeScript-client-side-code/README.md

-# Slim 3 web Service with Sample TypeScript client side code
+# Sample Jekyll Web Service - PHP Search Posts
 A web service built using slim 3 and the "mnapoli/front-yaml" composer library to search in Yaml tags in a folder _post.

 This was built as a quick prototype built to see if it used as a part of the site if I ended up redoing in PHP.
 Decided not to go that route, but thought someone else may have a use for it.